esSteres/PUGchamp/README.md

 # PUGchamp

 A Discord bot for managing Overwatch pickup games (PUGs, hence the name) on a server a friend of mine runs.
 Uses JDA for interaction with Discord servers.
-Token obviously removed from public repo, I'm not that stupid.
+Token obviously removed from public repo.

 Want to join the server? https://discord.gg/ZvV6VCy